prammbhs/studynotes/README.md

 # StudyNotes - AI-Powered Study Material Generator

-A full-stack application that transforms study materials into organized, AI-generated notes and study guides.
+A full-stack application that genreate and  organize, AI-generated notes and study guides.
 Upload documents, extract key topics with AI, and generate comprehensive study notes.

 ## 🚀 Features